fcvgraan/recomed-gc-flask-api/README.md

 * Done: calculate business time with https://pypi.org/project/businesstimedelta/
 * Done: figured out ISO-8601 date comparison and processing with python dateutil.

+* TODO: test with partial seconds
+* TODO: make sure only GET requests are accepted
 * TODO: automated testing
 * TODO: automated deployment
 * TODO: Authentication (will be nice to have)